elifTech/Home-KIT/Arduino PIR Sensor with rapsberry(by mqqt)/README.md

           Check out this tutorials to learn more about getting started with AWS:<br> http://docs.aws.amazon.com/iot/latest/developerguide/iot-gs.html<br>
           https://blog.louisborsu.be/aws-iot-getting-started-tutorial-with-nodejs/
     </li>
     <li>Now you have to create Lamba Function.
-Use this guide to become familiar with them:<br>http://docs.aws.amazon.com/lambda/latest/dg/welcome.html
+Use this guide to become familiar with base principles:<br>http://docs.aws.amazon.com/lambda/latest/dg/welcome.html
-        Here is Lambda Function for our project:
+        <p>Here is Lambda Function for our project.
+It triggers leds state from green to red and vise versa.</p>
         <div>
         <pre>
            <var>